Quantum Vacuum energy as the origin of Gravity: Introduction

-With the above introductory remarks, let us summarize the remainder of this article.
-The two primary assumptions we make are the formula \eqref{rhovacg} for $\rhovac$ which was well-motivated by the works \cite{ALrhovac1,ALrhovac2}, and the renormalization group flow for $\gcal$ in equation \eqref{betagcal} below.
-In the next section we formulate a gravitational version of the electromagnetic Casimir effect, and provide an argument for how gravity can arise from $\rhovac$.
-In particular we show how Einstein's field equations emerge, in this context in the form of Friedmann's equations.
-The formula \eqref{GMach} leads to new interpretation of the Gibbons-Hawking entropy of de Sitter space, wherein the quantum informational ``bits" are identified as quantized massless particles at the horizon with wavelength $\lambda = 2 \pi \R$.
-The analysis in Section II is independent of the form $\rhovac$ in \eqref{rhovacg}, and we turn to understanding the implications of \eqref{rhovacg} in Section III.
-There we assume $\gcal$ is a marginal coupling with a renormalization group (RG) flow, which as we will argue is well-motivated, and show that this leads to an effective, induced RG flow for Newton's constant $G_N$ as a function of an energy scale $\mu$.\footnote{We previously published some preliminary work on the possible implications of the RG flow of $\gcal$ for cosmology in \cite{LeClairUniverse}, however the present article supersedes it.} As is standard in Cosmology, we tie this energy scale $\mu$ to the redshift $z$ and obtain equation \eqref{CGdef2}.
-Solving the resulting equations for the scale factor $a(t)$ results in a significant modification of de Sitter space that is essentially an inverted gaussian and at no time is $a(t) =0$, which signifies no classical type of geometric singularity since for all times $a(t)>\amin$.
+With the above introductory remarks, let us summarize the remainder of this article as outlined in the Table of Contents.
+In the next section we formulate a gravitational version of the electromagnetic Casimir effect, and provide a heuristic argument for how gravity can arise from $\rhovac$.
+In particular we show how Einstein's field equations emerge, in this context in the form of Friedmann's equations where $G_N$ is given by \eqref{GMach}.
+The formula \eqref{GMach} leads to new interpretation of the Gibbons-Hawking entropy of de Sitter space, wherein the quantum informational ``bits" are identified as quantized massless particles like photons at the horizon with wavelength $\lambda = 2 \pi \R$, as described in Section III.
+The analysis in Section II is independent of the formula for $\rhovac$ in \eqref{rhovacg}, and we turn to understanding the implications of it in Section IV.
+There we argue that the RG flow for the coupling $\gcal$ induces an effective RG flow for Newton's constant $G_N$ as a function of an energy scale $\mu$.\footnote{We previously published some preliminary work on the possible implications of the RG flow of $\gcal$ for cosmology in \cite{LeClairUniverse}, however the present article supersedes it.} As is standard in Cosmology, we tie this energy scale $\mu$ to the redshift $z$ and obtain equation \eqref{CGdef2}.
+In Section V we solve exactly the modified Friedmann equations for the \darkuniverse, which results in a significant modification of de Sitter space that is essentially an inverted gaussian and at no time is $a(t) =0$, which signifies no classical type of geometric curvature singularity since for all times $a(t)>\amin$.
 The solution to the scale factor satisfies an interesting symmetry between the far past and far future, namely $a(t) = a(-t + 2 \tmin)$ where $a(\tmin) = \amin$.
-There is no Big Bang in our model since the solutions in past and future match at the time $\tmin$.
-Extending our solution to the far past, the time evolution of the Universe is more analogous to the swing of a pendulum.
-Our interpretation of this is that the age of the Universe is actually infinite since the solution to $a(t)$ extends to the far past without ever reaching the singularity at $a=0$.
-In Section IV we add matter and radiation, and due to the RG flow of $G_N$ in \eqref{CGdef2} there is again no $a=0$ singularity and the symmetry between the past and future continues to hold.
-This implies very small logarithmic corrections to the $\LambdaCDM$ model if $\bhat$ is small.
+There is no Big Bang normally associated with the singularity $a(t) =0$, rather at the time $\tmin$ the universe is at its hottest, and is more properly referred to as a hot Big Bang.
+In our model since the solutions in past and future match at the time $\tmin$, one can address what happened before the Big Bang.
+Extending our solution to the far past, the time evolution of our model universe is more analogous to the harmonic swing of a pendulum.
+Our interpretation of this is that the age of this model universe is actually infinite since the solution to $a(t)$ extends to the far past without ever reaching the singularity at $a=0$.
+In Section VI we add matter and radiation, and due to the RG flow of $G_N$ in \eqref{CGdef2} there is again no $a=0$ singularity and the symmetry between the past and future continues to hold.
+This implies very small logarithmic corrections to the $\LambdaCDM$ model if $\bhat\equiv \, b \,\gcal_0/2\pi$ is small.
 We apply these ideas to the so-called Hubble tension, wherein the discrepancy of measurements of Hubble constant $H_0$ is proposed to arise from the fact that the two contradictory measurements rely on data that refers to different epochs where Newton's constant is effectively different since the energy scales involved are different.
+In Section VII we perform some checks of our model by comparing with a variety of cosmological and other types of experimental data.
+The strongest support comes from recently observed trends in the Hubble tension for low-z supernovae.